God is Obvious

-From Augustine and Thomas Aquinas in the past to Norman Geisler and William Lane Craig in the present, there has been a steady stream of formidable Christian apologists throughout history who have furnished the world with ample convincing arguments for the existence of God.
+From Augustine and Thomas Aquinas in the past, to John Lennox and William Lane Craig in the present, there has been a steady stream of formidable Christian apologists throughout history who have furnished the world with ample convincing arguments for the existence of God.
 Look out for the cosmological, teleological, moral, ontological and contingency arguments – to name a few – if you wish to explore further.

 The classic arguments for the existence of God are certainly not useless, but neither are they necessary.
-Human beings are made in the image of God.
-They are endowed with a sensus divinitatis.
-That is to say, the human mind possesses an innate awareness of God’s existence.
+Human beings are made in the image of God and are endowed with a sensus divinitatis.
+That is to say, humanity possesses an innate awareness of God’s existence.
 The human mind is not a blank slate.
-It is not only fitted with an inbuilt knowledge of right and wrong – a conscience – but it has all the necessary divinely implanted noetic equipment to instantly recognise its Creator in the creation around it.
+It is not only fitted with an inbuilt knowledge of right and wrong – a conscience – but has all the necessary divinely implanted noetic equipment to instantly recognise its Creator in the creation around it.

-When the famous atheistic philosopher Bertrand Russell (1872-1970) was questioned as to what he would say if God asked him on judgment day, “Why didn’t you believe in Me?”, Russell replied, “I would say, ‘Not enough evidence, God.
+When questioned as to what he would say if God asked him on judgment day, “Why didn’t you believe in Me?, the famous atheistic philosopher Bertrand Russell (1872-1970) replied, “I would say, ‘Not enough evidence, God.
 Not enough evidence’.”

 Time to wheel out the cosmological, teleological, moral, ontological and contingency arguments perhaps?
-Well, you can try if you like, but when atheists like Russell exclaim “not enough evidence” the truth is, they’re not being honest.
-Even allowing for the fact that the human mind is clouded and darkened by sin and unbelief, the Bible still asserts that a rejection of God is inexcusable (Rom 1:18-21).
-It is a deliberate ill-motivated attempt to suppress an ‘inner knowing’.
+Don’t bother.
+When atheists like Russell exclaim “not enough evidence”, they’re not being honest.
+Even allowing for the fact that the human mind is clouded and darkened by sin and unbelief, the Bible still asserts that a rejection of God is deliberate and inexcusable (Rom 1:18-21).
+It is an ill-motivated attempt to suppress an ‘inner knowing’.
 Atheism is a symptom of a moral, not an intellectual problem.

 What else could it be?
 Faced with the beauty of a rainbow, the symmetry of DNA, the magnificence of the starry heavens and the complexity of the human body, God is the only credible explanation.
 In any case, why would anyone want to remove God from the equation?
 Why would anyone want to live in a world without objective meaning, without objective right and wrong, without free will?
 A world where the love of a spouse is reduced to nothing more than the random firing of neurons, where nothing you’ve ever accomplished has transcendent significance and where death ends all?